Overview

 (Heb 1:1-3).

-Since the first three “His“-phrases all refer to God, it is assumed that the fourth also refers to God.
-The phrase “upholds all things by the word of His power,” therefore, means that “His Son” “upholds all things by the word of” God’s “power.“
+Since the first three “His”-phrases in these verses all refer to God, the fourth also refers to God.
+The phrase “upholds all things by the word of His power” thus means that “His Son” “upholds all things by the word of” God’s “power.”

 Colossians 1:15-17 is very similar to Hebrews 1:1-3: